openedx/edx-documentation/en_us/developers/source/pavelib.rst

 Docs
 =============

-Docs is used to build and then optionally display the EdX docs relating to development, authoring and data management
+Docs is used to build and then optionally display the edX guides relating to development, authoring, and data management.

    **build_docs**:  Invoke sphinx 'make build' to generate docs.

-    *--type=* <dev, author, data> Type of docs to compile
+    *--type=* <dev, author, data> Type of docs to compile.

-    *--verbose* Display verbose output
+    *--verbose* Display verbose output.

 ::